cytopyge/gitlab/README.md

-# See you at Gitlab!
+# see you at gitlab.com
-cytopyge migrated to Gitlab!
+cytopyge migrated

 for up-to-date repositories: